fgamester/devtree-express-api/README.md

 # Social Media Dev Tree

 Hello there👋🏼👋🏼👋🏼
-I was curious about learning Express, so i decided to develop this project that allow you to create an account on it and unify all your social media.
+I was curious about learning Express, so I decided to develop this project that allow you to create an account on it and unify all your social media.

-Important: This is Only the Backend side.
+Important: This is Only the API and will require some enviroment settings to correct funcionality.

-Used Technologies:
+### Used Technologies:
--TypeScript
--Express
--Mongoose
--MongoDB
+**-TypeScript:** The language in wich the code will be.

+**-Express:** Framework used to manage the requests.

+**-MongoDB:** The DBMS selected to manage the DataBase, in this case a NoSQL.

+**-Mongoose:** The ODM used to manage the DB models and schemas.

+**-bcrypt:** A library to hash passwords.

+**-slug:** A library that converts strings into URL-friendly slugs by removing special characters, spaces, and converting to lowercase.

+**-express validator:** A library for validating and sanitizing inputs in Express applications.

 ## You want to try it?